What set out as a plan for 3 nights turned into 5 days in Mcleodganj and Dharamshala, and honestly, I could’ve happily stayed on for a month.

 Jogibara Road – 8 Auspicious Him View Hotel

-This is where I stayed.
-It’s run by two extremely sweet Tibetan women.
+I stayed at this little hotel that’s run by two extremely sweet Tibetan women.
 They’re super helpful and will happily guide you on things to do, how to get around, and everything else.

 Jogibara Road is perfectly central, well within walking distance to the major attractions of McLeod and the Main Square.
 If you want to stay in McLeod, this is your best bet.